Latino-Faliscan languages: Phonology

-The /kʷ/ sound still existed in archaic Latin when the Latin alphabet was developed, since it gives rise to the minimum pair: quī /kʷī/ ("who", nominative) > cuī /ku.ī/ ("to whom", dative).
-Note that in other positions there is no distinction between diphthongs and hiatuses: for example, persuādere ("to persuade") is a diphthong but sua ("his"/"her") is a hiatus.
+The /kʷ/ sound still existed in archaic Latin when the Latin alphabet was developed, since it gives rise to the minimal pair quī /kʷiː/ ("who", nominative) > cuī /ku.iː/ ("to whom", dative).
+In other positions there is no distinction between diphthongs and hiatuses: for example, persuādere ("to persuade") is a diphthong but sua ("his"/"her") is a hiatus.
 For reasons of symmetry, it is quite possible that many sequences of gu in archaic Latin in fact represent a voiced labiovelar /gʷ/.

-Description

-Indo-Europeanists initially assumed that the various Indo-European languages of ancient Italy belonged to one unitary family, like the Celtic or Germanic languages.
-This view probably originated with Antoine Meillet (1866–1936).

-This unitary model, however, has been strongly criticised, first by Alois Walde (1869–1924).
-Decisive counter-arguments were given by Vittore Pisani (1899–1990) and Giacomo Devoto (1897–1974).
-Both proposed that the Italic languages could be grouped into two distinct branches of Indo-European.
-This view, though reformulated in the years following the Second World War, has become dominant.
-Nonetheless, how exactly the languages are to be grouped, how they entered Italy, and how they became distinct, are open questions in historical linguistics.
+Lanuvian

+Lanuvian was an archaic Latino-Faliscan language spoken by Latins who lived close to Rome.
+It may have been a dialect of Latin.

+Praenestine

+Praenestine or Praenestinian was an archaic form of Latino-Faliscan spoken in eastern Old Latium (modern day Lazio), Italy.